DELs in Cells – Molecular Glue Direct – Tap into the potential of molecular glue

 - Simple fee-based plan with no reach-through and royalty payments

-- The compensation plan comprises a total of 3 payments
+- The compensation plan comprises a total of 3 payments as a transparent cost structure

 - Screening Fee – scales with screening slots